 There are two indoor floors with elevator access for wheelchairs but the main level has the majority of exhibits.
 All the wheelchair accessible restrooms are also on the main floor along with a 4D movie theater and a cafe.
 The 4D theater includes 4 wheelchair spots.
 The ground floor can be accessed by an elevator and includes two small exhibits.
 Outside there are a few ramps to view the four animals and an elevator between the sea lions and beluga whales takes you below ground to watch them underwater.
 At the outdoor venue for the beluga whales, there are designated wheelchair spots on Canada’s Arctic Deck.
 The Wet Lab is also wheelchair accessible.

 The Grouse Mountain Lodge is located on the same level as the Skyride loading platform.
 Inside on this floor is where the restaurant with a view and accessible restroom is located.
 Near the Skyride is an outside ramp that will lead to the bottom of the lodge.
 A theater, gift shop, and cafeteria are on this level.
 Outside is a paved trail leading to other attractions of the park, including the Lumberjack Show, Birds in Motion, and Grizzly Bear Habitat Exhibit.
 Aligning the walkway are several large beautifully carved wooden pieces.
 The paved road does not last past these attractions.
-In fact, it does not last long at all.
+It does not last long at all.
 Grouse Mountain is a good visit for a few hours depending on what you want to do.
-Other activities exist like zip-lining and a helicopter tour but neither are accessible.
+Other activities exist like zip-lining and a helicopter tour but neither is accessible.
 So come up to enjoy the views, perhaps some kind of nature show, and grab something to eat.
 During the winter Grouse Mountain partners with Vancouver Adaptive Snow Sports (VASS) to offer adaptive skiing for wheelchair users.
 The Skyride arrives every fifteen minutes so leaving when you choose is easy.

 Van Dussen Gardens